Skip to main content

 ✅ Good: "Login using credentials and wait for the dashboard to fully load"

-This ensures cached steps start from a predictable, consistent state and reduces test flakiness.
+This ensures recorded steps start from a predictable, consistent state and reduces test flakiness.

-Learn more: See Cached Steps to understand how coordinate-based actions work and when to use them.
+Learn more: See Recorded Steps to understand how coordinate-based actions work and when to use them.